Post

 I didn’t stop to think.
 I stepped down one step.
 Then another, then a third.
 I glanced back and saw that the hall was still visible and bright with light.
 Everything below was dark.

-I felt blind.
 My throat tightened, making it hard to breathe.
-My heart fluttered in my chest, and I felt my guts do a long slow roll inside me.
+My heart fluttered in my chest, and my guts did a long slow roll inside me.
 I was going to be sick.

 I heard the rasp of my breath as it squeezed past my throat.
-I needed to go back up.
+I needed to go.

 Was that a scrape of a shoe on the stone above me?
 I looked up.
 Was there someone there?
 Only darker than the dark.

-Nothing there, I told myself, it’s just a game.
-I thought I heard breathing.
-Was it an echo of my gasps or someone else?
+Nothing there, I told myself, it’s a game.
+Was that breathing?
+Or an echo of my gasps?
+I couldn’t go up now.
+I had to keep going.

 I touched the curving wall to my left and took another step down.
-I probed down with my toe to find the next one.
+I probed with my toe.
 It felt too slow.
 The pressure of the presence behind me (imagined or real, game or not) made me hurry.
 I took each next step down quicker than the last.

 I had no bannister to grip.
-I didn’t think I’d be able to stop.
-Light dazzled me as I rounded the bend and I looked up with eyes squeezed almost closed to see a square of light floating above me.
-I stumbled, having reached the bottom, somehow kept my feet, rushed toward what was a door with a glass panel above it, groped for and turned the handle, banged the door with my hip, and flung it open.
+I bombed down, uncontrolled, and I didn’t think I’d be able to stop.
+Light dazzled me as I rounded the bend.
+My eyes squinted at the square of light floating above me.
+I stumbled, having reached the bottom, somehow kept my feet, and rushed toward a door with a glass panel in it.
+I groped for and turned a handle, banged the door with my hip, and flung it open.

 I saw a grassy slope that ran down to a red brick wall.
 Interesting shapes poked up out of the long grass.
-I forgot about the dark presence on the stairs.
-I ran forward to explore.
+I forgot about the dark presence on the stairs and ran forward to explore.

 First, though, I had to climb.
 I had to traverse that area of darkness halfway up.
 I hoped the presence would not be waiting for me when I got there.

-I lifted my foot onto the lowest step and ran up the rest.
+I lifted my foot onto the lowest step and ran, hell for leather, up the rest, into the darkness and back up into the light.

 This post is licensed under CC BY 4.0 by the author.